Does Fish Oil Increase Your Risk Of Prostate Cancer?

 The study was conducted by researchers from the Fred Hutchinson Cancer Research Center, Ohio State University, who set out to look at the correlation between Omega 3 levels and the risk of prostate cancer.

-Through a case-control study, comparing blood samples from 834 men diagnosed with prostate cancer with those from 1,393 men not diagnosed with the disease, the study found that there was an increased risk of prostate cancer among men with high blood concentrations of Omega 3 fats, resulting in the following:
+In a case-control study, where blood samples from 834 men diagnosed with prostate cancer were compared with those from 1,393 men without the disease, the research indicated an elevated risk of prostate cancer among those with high blood concentrations of Omega-3 fats, resulting in the following:

 • 44% increased the risk of low-grade prostate cancer